 Car Safety Seats Guide for a detailed explanation about seats and a list of available seats,

 including type, price and weight/height the seat will accommodate (scroll

 down the page to find the list).

 These costs are tiny compared to the medical costs and the pain and suffering

 of a child who is improperly restrained and who suffers an injury in a

 Do you recommend second-hand car seats?

-If you don't know the history of the seat or if the questions below
+If you don't know the history of the seat, Children's Hospital

 If you have questions or concerns, visit a safety seat inspection or visit